TheAlgorithms/Java/README.md

-# The Algorithms - Java
+# The Algorithms of Java

 ## A [Development](https://github.com/TheAlgorithms/Java/tree/Development) branch is made for this repo where we are trying to migrate the existing project to a Java project structure.
 You can switch to [Development](https://github.com/TheAlgorithms/Java/tree/Development) branch for contributions.
 Please refer [this issue](https://github.com/TheAlgorithms/Java/issues/474) for more info.